wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added Ob_start() starting of hooks so it works perfect on chrome and Firefox. / Thanks - Michal for mail on it.

 = 1.1 =
 * Functions updated to work with minicart widget.
 * Now Default cart widget of woocommerce will also update same time with adding to cart.